-Freedom of Information Act
+Freedom of Information Act 1982

 The Freedom of Information Act ensures the right to request access to information held by QEC.
-Procedure and application forms are available through the QEC website or in hard copy on request.
-Whilst QEC endeavours to minimise costs, fees resulting from archiving retrieval and copying documents may occur.
+Procedure and application forms are available through our website or in hard copy on request.
+Whilst we endeavour to minimise costs, fees resulting from archiving retrieval and copying documents may occur.
 From time to time, access may be denied due to exemptions stated in the Act.
-QEC undertakes to ensure that decisions are made in line with the applicants' rights and best interests.
-QEC supports applicants' rights to request to appeal decisions.
-The OEC FOI and Privacy Officer is Ms Dorella Mohun.
-In 2020-21 there were 3 FOI requests made to QEC; the majority were acceded to.
+QEC undertakes to ensure that decisions are made in line with applicants' rights and best interests.
+We support applicants' rights to request an appeal.
+QEC's FOI and Privacy Officer is Ms Dorella Mohun.
+In 2022-2023 there were 6 FOI requests made to QEC; the majority were acceded to.

-Gender Equality Act
+Gender Equality Act 2020

 QEC has finalised our Gender Equality Action Plan which details a number of initiatives to continue to support gender equality across our organisation, including recruitment, flexible work arrangements and leadership development.
-Regular workplace auditing activities and data collection continue in order to report against the outcomes identified in this plan.
+Progress against targets identified in the plan are on track.